 1.)
 A long-term goal is to see a street church established in the northwest corner of downtown Tulsa - a street church specifically for the poor & homeless in Tulsa.
 This would require a building or storefront in the immediate area with personnel & funds to operate it.
 A church of the poor & homeless, by the poor & homeless, for the poor & homeless.
 As with all things, we are dependent on the providence & provision of God.
 If this is something you would like to help make reality, please contact us through this website.

 2.)
-Another large, long-term goal is to see a residential/job-training center established that would provide a 2-year training program to homeless men.
+Another long-term goal is to see a residential/job-training center established that would provide a 2-year training program to homeless men.
 This would require a facility separate from downtown, away from the negative influences that are present in that area.
-The general idea is to take in a group of men every year.
+The idea is to take in a group of students every year.
 In the 1st year, the men would receive training in blue-collar trades (welding, forklift operation, carpentry, etc.), spiritual discipleship, therapeutic counseling, treatment for substance abuse, etc. while living at the facility.
 After the 1st year, we would partner with local businesses to find them employment.
-During the 2nd year, they would continue to live at the facility while they work their new job and learn life skills - how to cook, how to grocery shop, how to budget their money, how to clean and properly do laundry, etc. During this time, we would help them manage their earned money and build savings to enable them to rent an apartment & afford transportation when they leave after their 2nd year.
+During the 2nd year, they would continue to live at the facility and learn life skills while they work their new job.
+They would learn how to cook, how to grocery shop, how to budget their money, how to clean and properly do laundry, etc. During this time, we would help them manage their earned money and build savings to enable them to rent an apartment & afford transportation when they leave after their 2nd year.
 After departure, we would continue to provide guidance and assistance - providing them every opportunity to succeed in life so long as they are willing and cooperative.
 We freely admit this is a huge goal and we trust God for His blessing & provision - all in His good timing.
 For us, this is a marathon, not a sprint.
 If this is something you would like to help make reality, please contact us through this website.